 The ERISA Benefits Litigation Group provides a forum for lawyers litigating cases to share knowledge, strategies, and educational resources.Join the Litigation Group

-The ERISA Benefits Litigation Group is dedicated to recognizing and combating the abusive practices in health and disability employee benefits.
-The denial of benefits negatively impacts employees and their families.
-The employee benefit system is a huge segment of our economy.
-Systematic problems include the overselling of disability plans without the collection of adequate premiums, the sale of health insurance as a loss leader to gain market share, and then chiseling the patients and physicians—leading to substandard health care and fraudulent denials of care.
-These practices wrongfully shift the burden to the government and taxpayers to correct the abuses with the social safety nets.
-This Group provides a forum for the exchange of information between members.
-The Group strives to promote the public good though concerted efforts to secure that employee benefits are paid and plenary compensation is available to injured and sick employees.
+The ERISA Benefits Litigation Group is dedicated to combatting abusive practices in health and disability employee benefits with a strong commitment to upholding the rights of employees and their families.
+Recognizing the substantial impact of benefit denials, the group strives to address systemic issues within the employee benefit system, such as the overselling of disability plans without adequate premiums and the use of health insurance as a loss leader to gain market share, leading to substandard healthcare and fraudulent denial of care.
+These practices not only burden the government and taxpayers with correcting these abuses through social safety nets but also undermine the integrity of the employee benefits sector.
+By facilitating an information exchange platform, the group endeavors to promote the public good through collective efforts to ensure that employee benefits are rightfully paid, providing necessary compensation to injured and sick employees.